QuiqueCrespo/ComputationalLogic/prolexa/prolog/Report.md

 sentence(Q) --> [everyone], adjective(s,X=>S), predicate(s,X=>P), {Q=[(P:-S)]}.
 ```

-The above change is required such that use "everyone" in its determiner i.e. prolexa can respond with, for example, "everyone happy is a teacher, therefore, ....".
+The above definiton of sentence is required to enable prolexa to understand sentences starting with "everyone" and enable it to produce sentence with similiar structure.
+The rest of the sentence definition is the same as explained above.

 ```
 nominal_predicate(N,not(M)) --> nominal_verb(N),[not],property(s,M).